d3bes/chairty/README.md

 ## System Features

-1. **Beneficiary Registration:** Visitors, area supervisors, and system administrators can register beneficiaries through the system.
+1. **User Registration:** Visitors, area supervisors, and system administrators can register beneficiaries through the system.

-2. **Beneficiary Data Updates:** Beneficiary data can be updated at any time.
+2. **User Data Updates:** User data can be updated at any time.

 3. **Financial Batch Creation:** System administrators can create financial batches for distribution.

-4. **Custom Reports:** Detailed reports can be generated, such as the financial batch expenditure report and beneficiary status report.
+4. **Custom Reports:** Detailed reports can be generated, such as the financial batch expenditure report and User status report.

 ## System Details

 - Language: Asp net core 7 MVC
 - Web Pages:
-  - Beneficiary Registration Page
+  - User Registration Page
-  - Beneficiary Data Update Page
+  - User Data Update Page
   - Financial Batch Creation Page
   - Reports Page

-## Beneficiary Registration Process
+## User Registration Process

-- Beneficiary data is recorded, including name, ID number, date of birth, and more.
+- User data is recorded, including name, ID number, date of birth, and more.
 - The status of each family is evaluated, and points are assigned.
 - Data related to income, assistance, health status, debts, and more is recorded.
 - Necessary documents are uploaded.
 - Identity is confirmed through SMS verification.
-- Supervisors and system administrators review registration requests, inspect documents, and communicate with beneficiaries if necessary.
+- Supervisors and system administrators review registration requests, inspect documents, and communicate with Users if necessary.

 ## Financial Batch Management